Go back to blog homepage

 C. How is the interest on a fixed deposit calculated?

-The formula for calculating interest on a fixed deposit is: Interest = Principal Amount x Interest Rate x Time.
+The formula for calculating interest on a fixed deposit is Interest = Principal Amount x Interest Rate x Time.
 Typically, the interest compounds quarterly, where the interest earned in each quarter adds to the principal for calculating the subsequent quarter’s interest.

 Remember, investing in a Fixed Deposit Account is a significant financial decision that requires careful consideration.
 Always do your research, compare different banks and their offerings, and consider your financial goals and risk tolerance before making a decision.
 Happy investing!